 Stretch goals help employees enhance their capabilities and grow their confidence.
 And when employees set great stretch goals, it benefits the whole organization.
 Companies will equip themselves to promote internally as they encourage employees to hone their abilities.
 And as teams set goals that challenge them, productivity can rise dramatically.

-Stretch goals also engage and motivate employees, as Zenger Folkman says.
+Stretch goals also engage and motivate employees.
 For these reasons, leaders who help employees set stretch goals are known for being far more effective than those who don’t.

 In this article, we’ll explore how to help people set stretch goals that push their limits without causing burnout.
-We’ll also discuss how leaders can prepare themselves to succeed in this effort.
+We’ll also discuss how leaders can prepare themselves to make their efforts a success.

 Table of Contents